StreakyCobra/fabiendubosson.com/content/about.md

 title: 'About'
 ---

-Hi, I’m Fabien, a software developer and data engineer, navigating the world of code and data from the stunning mountains of Switzerland 🇨🇭.
+Hi, I'm Fabien, a data engineer building sustainable mobility solutions from the Swiss Alps 🇨🇭.

-After earning a master’s degree in computer science, I spent a few years in academia before joining a startup that perfectly aligned with my interest in sustainable mobility.
-My curiosity and drive led me to data engineering, where I discovered a passion that has shaped my career.
-Over time, I grew with the company, developing leadership skills as an individual contributor, with a focus on enabling people and driving technical excellence.
+My journey started with a master's in computer science and a stint in academia before I found my place at a startup working on sustainable transportation.
+What began as a research engineer role evolved into a deep passion for data engineering, a field where I've spent the last several years growing both technically and as a leader.
+As a senior individual contributor, I focus on platform engineering, enabling teams, and driving technical excellence through mentorship and architectural decisions.

-While my primary focus is on data engineering, I’ve maintained a strong curiosity for everything related to computers and software development.
-Whether it’s Spacemacs, Rust, Fedora Atomic, git internals, or anything else that sparks my intellectual curiosity, I’m always eager to learn.
+Beyond data pipelines and infrastructure, I'm endlessly curious about the broader software ecosystem.
+Whether it's diving into Spacemacs configurations, exploring Rust's ownership model, experimenting with Fedora Atomic, or understanding git internals, I love learning how things work under the hood.

-In my free time, I enjoy running trails in the mountains, especially the long and challenging ones.
-I also love travelling by bike, although I don’t have much time for it at the moment.
-So, if you’re into endurance sports or adventures, you’ve got a great conversation starter!
+Outside of work, you'll find me on mountain trails, grinding through ultramarathons and long alpine runs.
+I also love bicycle touring, though my touring bags have been gathering dust lately.
+If you're into pushing limits through endurance sports or multi-day adventures, we'll have plenty to talk about.

-Feel free to connect, especially if you’re interested in data engineering, software development, or endurance sports.
-I’d love to chat!
+If you're interested in data engineering, software craftsmanship, or swapping stories about suffering through beautiful landscapes, let's connect!

 <br />